(Reg MBACP) – Counselling for Anxiety, Depression & Grief

 Concessions offered for

 I offer a free 30-minute introductory meeting.
-Ongoing sessions cost £50 (some concessionary rates are available for keyworkers and low income).
+Ongoing sessions cost £50 (some concessionary rates available).

 When I work

 My working hours are Mondays to Thursdays 9am-7pm, Fridays 9-12pm.
 Please contact me for my current availability.

 Online, Phone and In Person Appointments

 I offer face-to-face, online (Zoom) and phone counselling.
 We can talk through your preference at your initial introduction.